kirillrogovoy/express-log2response/README.md

 # Log2response
 Log2response is a tool (express middleware) that provides simple API to send your request-based logs directly into browser console.
-Its not a complex log utility, so you probably should use it with your main tool like [bunyan]
+Its not a complex log utility, so you probably should use it with your main tool like [bunyan] as a transport

 # Features
 - All request-based logs in your developer's console